NicoFrsh/GettingAndCleaningData/README.md

 # GettingAndCleaningData
-In this repo I took the raw data from "Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
-A Public Domain Dataset for Human Activity Recognition Using Smartphones.
-21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
-Bruges, Belgium 24-26 April 2013. " and turned it to a tidy data set by merging all the relevant tables and cleaning the resulting data.
+In this repo I took the raw data from [this link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and turned it to a tidy data set by merging all the relevant tables and cleaning the resulting data.

 This repo consists of the following files: